Phase estimation algorithm for the multibeam optical metrology: Introduction

-This paper is organized as follows.
-We will begin in Sec.\,\ref{theory} by giving a brief overview of the algorithm and our theoretical framework.
-In Sec.\,\ref{experiment}, we will propose our experimental layout and obtain the corresponding formulae.
-Finally, we will discuss the results of the experiment in Sec.\,\ref{discussion}.
+In what follows, we will overview our algorithm and the theoretical background, describe our experimental layout, and construct the analytical description of the computational scheme.
+Finally, we discuss the results and outline the future research directions.